Click Here To Search CPRT Providers In Your Area

 CPRT is usually presented as a 10-week group therapy course where participants learn the fundamental skills of Child Centered Play Therapy.
 You are taught one new skill each week, and given supportive feedback on your new skills from a certified CPRT facilitator.
 You then practice your new skill at home with your child during special weekly 30 minute long playtimes.

-LifeStance Health specializes in Child-Parent Relationship Therapy with over 600 locations in 34 states.
+LifeStance Health specializes in Child-Parent Relationship Therapy with multiple locations in 33 states.
 Services vary by location.

 Find a location near you: